manish-in-java/spring-security-saml/README.md

 IDP forces them to authenticate and then proceeds with the re-redirect process.

 # Form authentication
-Download it and run it as `mvn clean tomcat7:run`.
-Then access it using a web browser at [http://localhost](http://localhost).
+Download this application or check it from Git and run the embedded Tomcat servlet container as `mvn clean tomcat7:run`.
+Then access the application using a web browser at [http://localhost](http://localhost).
 This will present a sign-in form.

 When the application is launched for the first time, it will not recognize any users because none have been registered yet.
 Use the sign-up link at